yoshid8s/Information-Sender-Profile/README.md

 # "Originator Profile" (OP)  in order to foster general public's media literacy and good journalism

-The global industry standard for digital advertising to curb fake news, foster good journalism and contribute to a "healthy web information space".
+The global industry standard for digital advertising to curb fake news, foster general public's media literacy and good journalism and contribute to a "healthy web information space".

 # One of the reason why information space on the web is confusing is digital advertising